xyproto/orbiton/README.md

 * If `gdb` is installed, it's possible to select "Debug mode" from the `ctrl-o` menu and step through a program with `ctrl-space`, or set a breakpoint with `ctrl-b` and continue with `ctrl-space`.
 * Messages printed to stdout are displayed as a status message when that line is reached.
 * An indication of which line the program is at has not yet been added, and is a work in progress.
-* There are status messages indicating when the debug session is started and ended, though.
+* There are status messages indicating when the debug session is started and ended.
-* This means that `o` is now not only an editor, but also an integrated development environment (IDE).
+* Therefore `o` is not only an editor, but also an integrated development environment (IDE).

 ## Manual installation